Building Agentic AI Systems with LangChain

 Agentic AI systems don't just answer questions.
 They observe, reason, act, and loop until the task is done.
 Instead of one prompt in, one response out, an agent might call an API, read the result, decide it needs more data, call another API, synthesize everything, and return a final answer.
 That loop is what makes agents useful for real work.

 LangChain is the most widely adopted framework for building these systems.
 This guide covers how agentic architectures work under the hood, how to build working agents with tool access and memory, and the deployment patterns that make them hold up in production.
+Once you're past the basics, my production-ready AI agents guide goes deeper on memory systems and deployment.

 What Are Agentic AI Systems?